How Climate Change Affects Your Health Now and in the Coming Years

 Contaminated water can also grow toxic algae blooms that can make people even sicker.
 And if that wasn't bad enough, the sheer amount of water from a flood can cause sewage systems to overflow and mix with drinking water.

-Climate change and the depletion of ozone are two separate, but linked, issues.
-The rising levels of carbon dioxide and CFC gases (Chlorofluorocarbons) in the atmosphere has both fueled climate change and resulted in the depletion of the ozone layer, according to a 2012 Harvard study published in the journal Science.
+Climate change and the depletion of ozone are two separate—but linked—issues.
+The rising level of carbon dioxide and CFC gases (chlorofluorocarbons) in the atmosphere has both fueled climate change and resulted in the depletion of the ozone layer, according to a 2012 Harvard study published in the journal Science.
 Climate change also does damage to the layer of the atmosphere that protects humans from damaging UV rays.
 And when UV radiation gets through, our risk of skin cancer increases significantly.